beyondest/lessons/Game/Art.md

 # Art Notes

 ## Specific Noun
-- Zbrush : A way to add details to 3D models
+- Zbrush : A way to add details to 3D models: `Scupturing tiling textures using Zbrush`
 - Ubisoft has foliage or biome artists

 ## Environment